-- Universal screening for ADHD should not be undertaken in nursery, primary and 2.4 secondary schools. - When a child or young person with disordered conduct and suspected ADHD is referred 2.5 to a school's special education teacher or consulting teacher, in addition to helping the child with their behaviour, they should inform the parents about local specialized programmes (e.g. Developmental and Behavioural Clinics).
+- 2.4 Universal screening for ADHD should not be undertaken in nursery, primary and secondary schools. - When a child or young person with disordered conduct and suspected ADHD is referred to a school's special education teacher or consulting teacher, in addition to helping the child with their behaviour, they should inform the parents about local specialized programmes (e.g. Developmental and Behavioural Clinics).

-- 2.6 care professionals (for example, family physicians, paediatricians, educational inform the child or young person's primary physician if they have one. - When a child or young person presents in primary care with behavioural and/or 2.7 different domains and settings. - 2.8 - a period of watchful waiting of up to 10 weeks unless the severity and dysfunction demands immediate intervention - where available (this should not wait for a formal diagnosis of ADHD).
+- 2.6 Referral from primary to secondary care may involve health, education and social care professionals (for example, family physicians, paediatricians, educational psychologists, school special educators and coordinators, and social workers) and care pathways can vary locally.
+The person making the referral to secondary care should inform the child or young person's primary physician if they have one. - 2.7 When a child or young person presents in primary care with behavioural and/or attention problems suggestive of ADHD, primary care practitioners should determine the severity of the problems (using a structured screening tool), how these affect the child or young person and the parents or carers, and the extent to which they pervade different domains and settings. - 2.8 If the child or young person's behavioural and/or attention problems suggestive of ADHD are having an adverse impact on their development or family life, consider: - a period of watchful waiting of up to 10 weeks unless the severity and dysfunction demands immediate intervention - offering parents or carers a referral to group-based ADHD-focused support where available (this should not wait for a formal diagnosis of ADHD).